seyeonging/SSDALS/README.md

-# REAL: Robust and Efficient Adaptation to Label shift via discriminant analysis
+# Semi-supervised discriminant analysis for label shift adaptation

 This repository contains research code for an ongoing project on **semi-supervised linear discriminant analysis (LDA) under label shift**.